matloff/regtools/inst/MLOverview.md

 This of course is the classical linear regression model, invented 200 years ago (!) and developed by statisticians.

+For motivation, here is a graph of mean weight vs. height for the **mlb** data:

 ![alt text](WtVsHt.png)

+The means seem to lie near a straight line.
+(Remember, though, that these are sample means.)
+That suggests modeling m(t) is a linear function.

 For example, a model for mean weight, given height and age, would be